CrowdedAstronaut/NFT-preview-card/README.md

 ## Acknowledgments <a name="acknowledgments"></a>

 This solution was inspired by [@xvferdy](https://www.frontendmentor.io/profile/xvferdy).
-I was inspired by their near pixel perfect solution submitted on FrontEnd Mentor, and I wanted to duplicate it.
+I was inspired by their near pixel perfect solution submitted on FrontEnd Mentor.
+I wanted to get as close as possible to their implementation.
 Specifically, using partials and Sass/Scss because those are relatively new tools/concepts to me.